Chronic fatigue syndrome is a complex, long-term illness that can affect the whole body, causing pain and extreme fatigue.

 Various advocacy groups, including Solve M.E., are working to promote awareness of ME/CFS and empower people with the condition to persist in getting a diagnosis.
 The AMMES list other advocacy groups on their website, as well as providing useful resources and explaining where people can get support.

 There is currently no cure or treatment specific to ME/CFS, but a doctor may work with individuals to help them manage the symptoms.
-The treatment plan will vary among individuals, as ME/CFS affects people differently.
+The treatment plan

 - focusing on whichever symptom poses the greatest challenge